The Woodcraft Folk: Venturers

 Venturer events are held nationally every three years as well as regional events happening more often such as midnight ice skating in London or North London Venturer Camp.
 A National Venturer Camp is held every three years so every Venturer can go once.
 Each camp has an overarching theme and runs activities for the Venturers to attend.
 The one held in 2010 at Biblins camp broke the three years regularity.
 This is because it would otherwise conflict with the coming International Camp in 2011.
 This enables Venturers who were thirteen during the camp in 2008 to attend Venturer Camp twice – once aged thirteen and once fifteen.

 District Fellows

 Sixteen- to twenty-year-olds are organised in a section called the District Fellows movement.
+They were established in 1977.

+The District Fellows Movement (DFs) operates both on a local group level and as a semi-autonomous movement within Woodcraft Folk.
+The age group is largely run by DFs through the DF Committee, which was established in 1984.
+DF committee elections occur every August at their AGM, Althing.
+Votes and nominations can be cast both in person at the event or online.
+Alternative vote is used for the majority of roles, although Single Transferable Vote is used for roles with multiple positions.

+DF committee is made up of the following primary roles: